-Subject Areas, Aspects Sections/Remarks Aspect B3: Developme ent and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
+Subject Areas, Aspect Sections/Remarks KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year.
+4.2 KPI B2.2 Lost days due to work injury.
+4.2 KPI B2.3 Description of occupational health and safety measures adopted, and how they are implemented and monitored.
+4.2 Aspect B3: Developm ent and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
 Description of training activities.
 4.3 KPI B3.1 The percentage of employees trained by gender and employee category (e.g. senior management, middle management).
 4.3 KPI B3.2 The average training hours completed per employee by gender and employee category.
-4.3 Aspect B4: Labour Sta ndards General Disclosure Information on: 4.1 (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
+4.3 Aspect B4: Labour Sta andards General Disclosure Information on: 4.1 (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
 KPI B4.1 Description of measures to review employment practices to avoid child and forced labour.
 4.1 KPI B4.2 Description of steps taken to eliminate such practices when discovered.
-4.1 Operating Practices Aspect B5: Supply Cha in Management General Disclosure Policies on managing environmental and social risks of the supply chain.
+4.1 Operating Practices Aspect B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
 5.2 KPI B5.1 Number of suppliers by geographical region.
 5.2 KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.
+5.2

-5.2 KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
-5.2 KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored. -
+- KPI B5.3Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.5.2 - KPI B5.4Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.